kuninethan95/dsc-phase-1-project/README.md

 ### *Conclusion*
 - June movie generate the highest revenue on average followed by May and July
-- Worldwide gross is greater than domestic gross in every month
+- Worldwide gross exceeds domestic gross in every month
+- Total gross is lowest in January

+- August-October is the lowest span of three consecutive months